Here are the answers to our most frequently asked questions. This information applies to all the campervans listed with us for hire.

 Many of our campers are pet-friendly but this is campervan specific so check the van page before you book – you can use the filters.
 Where pets are accepted it is always as long as they don’t go on the seats or bed and if the campervan is brought back covered in dog hair you will be charge for cleaning (see cleaning).

 Can I fit a child seat?

-Most of the campervans have passenger seats suitable for child car seats or boosters.
-Some owners can also provide car seats as an extra if you are traveling from overseas or coming by public transport.
-But please note: many of our vans are two berth vehicles and a child is counted as a person for freedom camping… so unless the trip is one adult and one child (or the van has been certified self-contained for 3 people) we may not be able to help you, sorry.
+Most of the campervans have passenger seats suitable for child car seats or boosters but please reach out to us on email@example.com to confirm.
+Please note: many of our vans are two berth vehicles and a child is counted as a person for freedom camping… so unless the trip is one adult and one child (or the van has been certified self-contained for 3 people) you won’t be able to “freedom camp”.
 Please get in touch if you have specific requirements.

 Do your vans have an electrical hook-up?

 Many of our campervans have electric hook-up – please check individual campervan pages.
 A hook up means there is a 230v sockets available in the vehicle and a lead to plug in to campsite electrical point.
 The socket can be used to power mains voltage appliances such as laptop charge or hairdryer.